mariogt/pointSize/README.md

 # pointSize

-Freecad plugin for setting the point size of  body objects and sketch diagrams, on your active document.
+FreeCAD macro, to change the point size of all body objects and sketch diagrams in the active document.
+Better legibility and easy to select points on the current view.